flennerhag/mlens/docs/ensemble_tutorial.rst

 :ref:`proba-tutorial`            Build layers that output class probabilities from each base
 \                                learner so that the next layer or meta estimator learns
 \                                from probability distributions.
+:ref:`subsemble-tutorial`        Learn homogenous partitions of feature space
+\                                that maximize base learner's performance on each partition.

 :ref:`sequential-tutorial`       How to build ensembles with different layer classes :ref:`memory-tutorial`           Avoid loading data into the parent process by specifying a
 \                                file path to a memmaped array or a csv file.